 The City Clerk conducts the annual Board of Review.
 Wisconsin State Statues 70.46-70.48 allows a property owner to object to the assessment placed on their real estate or personal property.
 The property owner must file an objection form (PDF) with the City Clerk who schedules an appointment with the Board.

-The City of Ashland is in the revaluation process, 2021 being the final year.
+The City of Ashland underwent a revaluation process, 2021 being the final year.
 Revaluation is the process of assessing property values that uses current market value to replace antiquated an inequitable assessment rolls.
-Despite popular believe the process is revenue neutral, meaning that municipalities do not gain any additional tax revenue.
+Despite popular belief, the process is revenue neutral, meaning that municipalities do not gain any additional tax revenue.
 The end goal is a fair distribution of the tax burden.

 COUNCIL MEMBERS AND